chandagrover/ObjMST/README.md

     --stya2k_path $stya2k_path

-# 2. For single Text condition on Salient Object.
+## 2. For single multimodal input on Salient Object.

 a) #Train Input image using SinGAN